riverscuomo/new-albums/README.md

 ### Set which genres to Reject
 Create your own `fiat.py` file inside of the data folder.
 This is what the script will use to determine which genres to reject from your playlist.
 You can use the fiat_example as a template.
 The `fiat.py` file will be ignored by git.
+The script will reject any album on which the primary artist's first genre matches any of the genres in your reject list.
+For example, if you have "dance pop" in your reject list, then the script will reject Beyoncé's 'RENAISSANCE' album, because her first genre is dance pop.
+(Her genres are ['dance pop', 'pop', 'r&b']).

 ## Running